apache/ranger/README.md

    `mvn eclipse:eclipse`

-   Ranger Admin UI tests depend on PhantomJS.
-If the build fails with npm or Karma errors you can either:
-   - install PhantomJS dependencies for your platform (bzip2 and fontconfig)
-   - skip JavaScript test execution: mvn -DskipJSTests ...

 3. After the above build command execution, you should see the following TAR files in the target folder:
    ```
    ranger-<version>-admin.tar.gz